-In January 2008, the Company's Board of Directors approved a stock repurchase program under which the Company is authorized to repurchase up to \$40,000 of its common stock over the following 12 months.
-During the fourth quarter of fiscal 2008, the Company repurchased 1,029 shares with a total cost of approximately \$15,013 million, or an average price of \$14.60 per share.
-As of March 31, 2008, approximately \$24,987 remained under the share repurchase authorization.
+In January 2008, the Company's Board of Directors approved a stock repurchase program, which authorized the Company to repurchase up to \$40,000 of its common stock.
+In July 2008, the Company's Board of Directors authorized an additional \$40,000 increase to the Company's existing share repurchase program.
+As of March 31, 2009, the Company has repurchased approximately \$40,242 under the share repurchase authorization.
+As a result, the Company may repurchase an additional \$39,758 of its common stock under the current program, which has been extended by the Company's Board of Directors until March 31, 2010.